 Train: RER B to ‘Sceaux’ or Parc de Sceaux

 A hidden treasure along the quays of the Seine in the town of Boulogne-Billancourt are the gardens of the Musée Albert Kahn.
 Having created a sizable fortune and a bank of his own by the age of 40, Kahn devoted the rest of his life and his wealth to promoting world peace through engendering knowledge and respect among people.
 His estate and garden mirror the cultural diversity he so admired and became the backdrop for his foundation.

 Kahn’s eight-acre park was restored in the spirit of its creator and displays a range of styles in a complementary fashion.
 There are two Japanese gardens illustrating his passion for Asian plants, featuring a typical village scene and a contemporary space designed around a water pool and a mountain of azaleas.
 Man-made elevations and narrow winding paths completely erase the garden’s boundaries and the city’s presence.
 A formal French garden is lined with climbing roses and spring-flowering fruit trees that lead to an English meadow filled with fritillaria and daffodils.
 Three distinct forests are evoked through the colors and scents of cedars, spruces and pines, and a water lily pond and prairie.
-Presently closed for restoration during the construction of their new museum, it is set to reopen at the end of 2018.
+Recently reopened after a big restoration (summer 2020).

 Metro: Boulogne-Pont de St Cloud

 On the eastern edge of Paris sits the Parc Floral, the largest of the city’s five botanical gardens.
 It faces the Château de Vincennes and was carved out of an old military site before being transformed into a valley of flowers in 1969.
 The permanent collections include peonies, irises, medicinal plants and riotous flower beds that give a new meaning to the words ‘Flower Power’.